Sergio Romero: 2013–14 season: Loan to Monaco

 For the 2013–14 season, Romero was loaned to Monaco of Ligue 1.
 Romero later reflected his move to Monaco, stating that he doesn't regret his choices.
-Romero made his Monaco debut, in the third round of Coupe da La League, in a 0–1 loss against Stade de Reims on 30 October 2013.
+Romero made his Monaco debut, in the third round of Coupe da La League, in a 0–1 loss against Reims on 30 October 2013.
 It wasn't until on 12 April 2014 when he made his league debut, in a 1–0 win over Rennes.
 Second choice behind Danijel Subašić, he played three league matches as the team finished as runners-up to Paris Saint-Germain, but was first choice in the cup competitions, playing six times.

 2014–15 season

 After his return to Sampdoria, he was most often the backup to Emiliano Viviano.
 But following Viviano's injury, Romero had an opportunity when he made his first appearance on 19 October 2014, in a 2–2 draw against Cagliari.
 Romero had a handful of first team opportunities playing throughout 2014 until Viviano return in early 2015.
-In the January transfer window, Romero's lack of first team opportunities, prompted him to leave the club in January, but this never happened.
-From that moment on, Romero returned as a second choice goalkeeper and never played again, as he appeared on the substitute bench, as well as, injury.
+In the January transfer window, Romero's lack of first team opportunities prompted him to decide to leave the club in January, but this never happened.
+From that moment on, Romero returned as a second choice goalkeeper and never played again.
 At the end of the 2014–15 season, Romero went on to make eleven appearances in all competitions.

 Following this, Romero was released by the club at the end of the 2014–15 season when his contract came to an end, which he confirmed his release on 6 June 2015.
 It came after when the club allowed Romero to leave the club at the end of the season.